osm2vectortiles/osm2vectortiles/faq.md

 ## Will the Extracts and Planet download be updated with new OSM data?

-We plan to provide weekly updates of the open vector tile data with the newest sources of the OpenStreetMap planet dump.
+We provide weekly updates of the open vector tile data with the newest sources of the OpenStreetMap planet dump.

 ## Where should I report bugs in the map?